Himiko: Town mascots

-Sales

-Sanrio has created a Himiko-inspired keychain.

-Researcher Laura Miller recounts eating a dish named for Himiko at Shinobuan Cafe in Moriyama City, where the name apparently gave rise to the popularity of the dish.
+Himiko's legend has been used to market a variety of objects.
+Towns associated with different proposed locations of Yamatai use Himiko as a mascot and tourist symbol.
+Yoshinogari and Sakurai, for example, have used stylized images of Himiko to promote their claimed connections with her.

 Himiko contests

 Queen Himiko contests take place in small towns offering cash prizes to women over the age of eighteen on the basis of charm and appearance.
 One of the earliest of these contests began in Yamatokoriyama in Nara.
 One such contest, Himikon, takes place in Moriyama City.
 Asakura in Kyushu also holds a Himiko contest during its annual Yamataikoku Festival of Flowers.

-Namesake
+Namesakes

 The proper name Himiko has been diversely applied, not only in Japanese society but also in other realms such as astronomy.
 Himiko (卑弥呼) is a train on the Amagi Railway Amagi Line and a water bus of Tokyo Cruise Ship designed by Leiji Matsumoto.

-The name Himiko was given to a Lyman-alpha blob (a massive concentration of hydrogen gas believed to be a protogalaxy) that was discovered in 2009.
-Massing close to 40 billion suns and located 12.9 billion light years from Earth in the constellation Cetus, as of 2014 it is the largest and most distant known example of its kind.
+The name Himiko was given to a Lyman-alpha blob (a concentration of hydrogen gas believed to be a protogalaxy) discovered in 2009.
+It was reported at the time to have a mass of nearly 40 billion suns and to lie 12.9 billion light years from Earth in the constellation Cetus.

-The one million dollar filly of 2015 American Triple Crown winner American Pharoah and Untouched Talent (mother of 2012 Kentucky Derby second Bodemeister) was named Himiko.
+A filly by 2015 American Triple Crown winner American Pharoah, out of Untouched Talent, was named Himiko.